 It takes courage to seek help when life isn’t going smoothly and our regular methods of coping are not solving the issues we encounter.
 My therapeutic approach engages clients in objective, safe and supportive conversations about the isolating issues we face.

-I'm a passionate and committed to the health and wholeness of individuals, couples and families.
-If you are looking for a psychologist in Calgary, please contact me at 403-801-4839 or email@example.com.
+I'm passionate psychologist, committed to the health and wholeness of individuals, couples and families.
+If you are looking for a psychologist in Calgary, please contact me at 403-801-4839 or click here to email.